MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging-setup.md

 ### Sign up for and configure a Twilio account

 Like Telesign, Twilio integration uses Twilio's public APIs to send and receive text messages.
 You need to sign up for a Twilio account to enable Customer Insights - Journeys SMS integration.
 To create a Twilio account:
 1. Go to [Twilio](https://www.twilio.com/try-twilio) and sign up for a trial account that can be upgraded to pay-as-you-go.
 If you expect to send high volumes of SMS traffic (more than 100,000 messages per month), contact Twilio to request an invoiced enterprise account.
 1. In your Twilio account [General Settings](https://console.twilio.com/us1/account/manage-account/general-settings), note the **ACCOUNT SID** and **AUTH TOKEN** values.
 These values are required to create the integration between Customer Insights - Journeys and Twilio.
 1. [Purchase SMS phone numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/search?frameUrl=%2Fconsole%2Fphone-numbers%2Fsearch%3Fx-target-region%3Dus1&currentFrameUrl=%2Fconsole%2Fphone-numbers%2Fsearch%3FisoCountry%3DUS%26types%255B%255D%3DLocal%26types%255B%255D%3DTollfree%26capabilities%255B%255D%3DSms%26capabilities%255B%255D%3DMms%26capabilities%255B%255D%3DVoice%26capabilities%255B%255D%3DFax%26searchTerm%3D%26searchFilter%3Dleft%26searchType%3Dnumber%26x-target-region%3Dus1%26__override_layout__%3Dembed%26bifrost%3Dtrue) through your Twilio account.

-### Sign up for and configure a Vibes account
+### Sign up for and configure a Vibes account (US and Canada only)

 Vibes integration uses Vibes's public APIs to send and receive text messages.
 You need to sign up for a Vibes account to enable Vibes SMS integration.
 To create a Vibes account:

 1. Send an email to [dynamics@vibes.com](mailto:dynamics@vibes.com).
 You'll get a response within a business day.
 1. After your account is set up or if you're already a Vibes customer, contact the Vibes customer care team ([live@vibes.com](mailto:live@vibes.com)) or your dedicated customer success manager to request the account integration details required to create the integration between Customer Insights - Journeys and Vibes.

-### Set up your Azure Communication Services, Infobip, LINK Mobility, Telesign, Twilio, or Vibes sender numbers in the Customer Insights - Journeys app
+## Set up your provider in the Customer Insights - Journeys app

 To set up a new SMS provider for the Customer Insights - Journeys app: